Drummond geometry

-and other rap/idly changing market charting tools.
+and other rapidly changing market charting tools.

 The usual moving average length for the envelopes and midline is 3-periods.

 The method also relies on a moving average based on the "PL Dot".
 The formula for the PL Dot is the average of the high, low, and close of the last three bars, displaced forward one bar:

 Each completed bar generates a new PL dot and this series of dots form a moving average, which is plotted either as a continuous line or as an individual dot on each bar.
 Both the dot itself and the moving average formed by the dots are by convention called the "PL Dot."

 Indicators derived from Drummond Geometry

 Indicators developed for the efficient application of P&L charting or Drummond geometry include the assemblage of several P&L lines and levels into groups that represent future support and resistance "zones," which are further classified into "nearby" and "further-out" support and resistance areas.

 Other indicators include multiple time period overlays of support and resistance from one time period onto a lower time period, for example from a daily time period onto an hourly or a tick chart, or of monthly and weekly overlays onto a daily chart.